Raw Thrills

 Raw Thrills, Inc. is an American arcade video game entertainment company based in Skokie, Illinois.
 It is best known for developing arcade games based on films.

 History

 Raw Thrills was founded in 2001 by Eugene Jarvis, Deepak Deo, and Andrew Eloff.
-Early on, the staff also consisted largely of other former Midway Games employees.
+Early on, the company had a staff of seven, consisting largely of other former Midway Games employees.
+It started off developing video casino slot machines.

-Raw Thrills' first independent coin-op game was Target: Terror, a light-gun shooter game which was later upgraded to Target: Terror Gold (also known as Target: Force) featuring bonus levels, end-of-round awards, and other performance enhancements.
-Target: Terror was the first gun game designed under the direction of Eugene Jarvis.
+In 2003, Raw Thrills released its first independent coin-op game, Target: Terror, a light-gun shooter game.
+Later that year, an upgraded version called Target: Terror Gold (also known as Target: Force) was released.
+It featured bonus levels, end-of-round awards, and other performance enhancements.
+Target: Terror was the first gun game designed under the direction of Jarvis.
+The game was later brought to the Nintendo Wii in 2008 by Konami.